linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 03 Investment banking and other banking.md

 When people or businesses obtain an asset through hire purchase or leasing, the obligations under the agreement are in many ways similar to those of a bank loan.
 These are certainly considered alternative ways of borrowing money and so can be included under banking.
 Indeed, most of the large finance houses that operate in these areas are, in fact, subsidiaries of the major banks.
 Finally, this chapter highlights the differences between conventional banking and Islamic banking.

-# Investment banking
+## Investment banking

 Investment banks are complex organisations selling a wide range of services as well as trading securities for their own profit.
 Not all of them are active in the full range discussed below; many are content to specialise in certain services or trading areas.
 It is important to note that of the services they offer companies and governments, many are regarded as loss-leaders (e.g. analysis of company shares, or even lending by the bank to companies) so that they can engage with potential clients over a long period of time, gain their trust and then offer highly lucrative services when the company makes a major move such as the takeover of another company.
 Thus, for investment banks to maximise profits they need to be very good at coordinating their various activities so that they can sell a number of different services to a client company or government.

 It is people who form relationships rather than organisations, so investment banks need talented employees who can form strong bonds with clients.
 Such talent is expensive, especially once they have some leverage with their employers because the client executives trust them as individuals, rather than the bank, to help them with, say, a rights issue – there is always the possibility of an investment banker taking his client contact list with him to another employer.
 This partly explains the high bonus culture at investment banks.
 Then, on the trading side, the talented individuals who make good bets on the movements of securities, commodities, exchange rates, etc. can also command high bonuses.
 Investment banks typically put aside around 50 per cent of income for employee compensation (salary + bonuses etc.).
-Just to give you some idea, the average compensation and benefits for each Goldman Sachs employee in 2010 was  \$430,000: at the investment bank arm of JP Morgan Chase it was\$ 369,651.
+Just to give you some idea, the average compensation and benefits for each Goldman Sachs employee in 2010 was  $430,000: at the investment bank arm of JP Morgan Chase it was $369,651.
 See Exhibit 3.1 to gain some idea of more general pay in the sector – these are the rates after they made a major contribution to the financial crisis!
 (VP = vice president of a section, MD = managing director of a section – they tend to have a lot of VPs and MDs.)
 There are now new rules in the major economies limiting the amount that can be taken as cash to less than 30 per cent of the bonus, with the rest payable over five years or so in shares.
 This is an attempt to align the interests of the bankers with the long-term interests of their shareholders and wider society.
 It was felt that they had been focusing on short-term gains and taking high risks to do it so that they could get a large bonus – if it all went wrong then the government would bail them out, they reasoned.
 And anyway, after a year or two of high bonuses they already had the house in Mayfair and a bulging Swiss bank account.

 # Exhibit 3.1

-# Bonusss for performers to rise
+#### Bonusss for performers to rise

 FT

-# Average global investment bank pay, 2009
+##### Average global investment bank pay, 2009

 \$'000